Ohio Dental Professionals, Workman, P.C

 Required by Law: We may use or disclose your health information when we are required by law to do so.

 Public Health Activities: We may disclose your health information to authorized public health officials so they may carry out their public health activities.
 For example, we may share your health information with government officials that are responsible for controlling disease, injury, or disability.
 Health Oversight Activities: We may release your health information to government agencies authorized to conduct audits, investigations, and inspections, as well as civil, administrative or criminal investigations, proceedings, or actions.
-This includes those agencies that monitor programs such
+This includes those agencies that monitor programs such as Medicaid.

 Abuse or Neglect: We may disclose your health information to appropriate authorities if we reasonably believe that you are a possible victim of abuse, neglect, or domestic violence or the possible victim of other crimes.